Best Financial Advisors in Utah

 One of the most important things to know when you choose a salesperson instead of an analyst is; if your investments lose 20% the remaining balance will need to earn about 30% just to break even (you have less money now working), NOT to mention the time it will take!
 What changes would your Advisor make to your account during and after a downturn?
 Most "sales" advisors don’t do anything.
 They just ride out the storm, ready to tell you “not to worry” if YOU call them.
 There’s no substitute for EXPERIENCE and ANALYTICS!

 There are good Physicians, and bad Physicians.
-Good honest mechanics, and bad mechanics, the Investment/Financial Advisor industry is no different.
-Respectfully, Don’t be lazy, diligently look for a good Financial Advocate that puts their clients first.
+Good honest mechanics, and bad mechanics etc, the Investment/Financial Advisor industry is no different.
+Respectfully, Don’t be lazy.
+Diligently look for a good Financial Advocate that puts their clients first.
 They are out there.
-Implement the things you think are valid in this article.
+Implement the things you learned in this article.

 Click here for many great questions you should ask a potential Financial Advisor.